 It's that time again… the beginning of a new year, when we're supposed to be setting goals and making resolutions for the Year to Come.

 Some people love resolutions, lists, and goal-setting.
 Others absolutely hate all of that.
-I'm kind of in the middle – I can sometimes be impulsive about pursuing new things (like remember last year when I decided to start a second website and had it up and running within 3 days?), meaning my goal-setting is sometimes a little more fluid.
+I'm kind of in the middle I can sometimes be impulsive about pursuing new things (like remember a couple years ago when I decided to start a second website and had it up and running within 3 days?), meaning my goal-setting is sometimes a little more fluid.

 There doesn't need to be any pressure to make huge, sweeping changes in your life (because, let's be honest: those sorts of resolutions rarely last longer than a couple of weeks anyway).
 But the start of a new year is a great time to take stock of things you might want to change or improve upon going forward.